It’s late October 2017. The eve of my departure from Cyprus has arrived.

 While enjoying the sound of native Italian speakers, I am also keeping an ear out for any noises from the hold.
 Any whining or barking going on?
 Not that I can tell.
 Hopefully that means Eddie is calm in her crate rather than petrified – or worse still – not on board at all!!

-My new life as an International Housesitter is about to take off!!
+Our new life as International Housesitters is about to take off!!